-Female genital mutilation (FGM) Signs, symptoms and effects
+Female genital mutilation (FGM) Signs, indicators and effects

-A girl or woman who's had FGM may:
+A girl or woman who's had female genital mutilation (FGM) may:

-- spend longer than normal in the bathroom or toilet
+- spend longer in the bathroom or toilet

 - have unusual behaviour after an absence from school or college